v2sCollections/City-of-Dreams/README.md

 ### Features

 > This body mod allows you to have a big chest, with a beautiful cleavage.

-- Highly detailed 4k skin textures.
-- Toggleable Feet Feature.
+Custom 4k textures and a toggleable feet feature.

 ![](https://s12.gifyu.com/images/Body-settings.jpg)**⛔** You need to change the Chest settings in-game for this body to work.
 You can do this by either going to a ripper-dock or using [Appearance Change Unlocker](https://www.nexusmods.com/cyberpunk2077/mods/3850)